grasshoppermouse/grasshoppermouse.github.io.old/_posts/2015-04-19-pregnancy-immunosuppression.md

 Where does this leave Caity?
 And Flaxman and Sherman?
 Here are a few obvious possible reinterpretations.

-In the 100+ million years since the evolution of viviparity, sophisticated (but not infallible) mechanisms have evolved in both mother and fetus to allow the immune systems of both to be fully active against pathogens without attacking each other.
+In the 100+ million years since the evolution of viviparity, sophisticated (but not infallible) mechanisms have evolved in both mother and fetus to allow the immune system to be fully active against pathogens without jeopardizing the fetus.
 Many of these mechanisms are localized to the uterine environment.

 Pregnant women might have evolved an aversion to meat, not because they are more vulnerable to infection, but because the *costs* of infection are higher during pregnancy.
 It is also possible that some pregnancy-related aversions are specific to particular pathogens that do more easily infect pregnant women.

-Pregnancy-related shifts in immunity imply shifts in trade-offs: improvements in some aspects of immunity but detriments in others.
+Pregnancy-related shifts in immunity imply shifts in trade-offs: improvements to some aspects of immunity but detriments to others.
 These might be related to the energetic cost of pregnancy, to the challenges of a semiallogeneic fetus, and/or to the need for placental, fetal, and maternal immune mechanisms to coordinate.
 Perhaps, a la Haig, there are conflicts with paternal genes that pose special challenges.

 Finally, there are still many unknowns and much debate.
 To give the last word to Medawar, he believed the key factor ensuring the success of gestation was not maternal immunosuppression but rather "the anatomical separation of foetus from mother," a basic conclusion that, according to Billington (2003), remains substantially valid to this day.